elimak1/Secure-programming-assitant/README.md

 - Chat is sanitized with ngx-markdown to prevent xss attacks.
 - Dependencies were last checked 13.4.2024, they are up to date and no vulnerabilities were found were found in production dependencies.
 Vulnerability checks were done with npm audit and https://pypi.org/project/safety/ library.
 - Simple user prompt validation and chat history and retrieved documents are truncated to prevent exceeding LLM context window.

+Some examples of the solutions are marked in the code comments with SPS: prefix

 ## Setup